 numbers are actually quite small.

-during the commission of a crime and will go to great lengths to conceal their identities.
-A properly positioned
+surveillance cameras during the commission of a crime and will go to great lengths to conceal their identities.
+A

-hidden camera will capture usable images of a burglars face that would be impossible to obtain with a standard
+properly positioned hidden camera will capture usable images of a burglar's face that would be impossible to obtain

-Assuming that every other trick, tactic and strategy that you have employed so far has failed to stop this
+Assuming that every other trick, tactic and strategy that you have employed so far have failed to stop this

 master thief, a covert camera may be your last chance of collecting some evidence that the police can use to catch